-When both the exhaust brake and the constant throttles are installed, a three-position switch on the dash controls the engine braking system.
-Like the engine brake, the constant throttles are deactivated when the accelerator or clutch pedal is depressed.
+A two-position switch on the dash controls the engine braking system.
+Like the exhaust flap, the constant throttles are deactivated when the accelerator or clutch pedal is depressed.
 The ABS system, when active, also deactivates constant-throttle braking.

-Exhaust Braking System-CAT, Cummins, DDE S60, M-B
+Exhaust Brake System-CAT, Cummins, DDE S60, M-B

 An exhaust brake is an optional auxiliary braking system that assists but does not replace the service brake system.
 The exhaust brake can be used alone or together with the constant-throttle valves for steep or long grades.
-The exhaust brake switch located on the control panel, in combination with the accelerator and clutch pedals, allows the driver to make maximum use of the exhaust brake in off-highway and mountain driving as well as in traffic or high-speed highway driving.
+It cannot be used at the same time as a Jake® brake.

 When only the exhaust brake is installed, a two-position switch on the dash controls the engine braking system.
-The exhaust brake is only active when the engine speed is between 900 and 2700 rpm.
+The exhaust brake is only active when the engine speed is between 900 and 2500 rpm.
 Depressing the accelerator or clutch pedal deactivates the exhaust brake.
 The ABS system, when active, also deactivates the exhaust brake.